-*The REME Museum is reopening to the public on Wednesday 8 July.
-The museum have completed comprehensive risk assessments and introduced a range of practices designed with safety and confidence in mind.
+*The REME Museum is open again, having completed comprehensive risk assessments and introduced a range of practices designed with safety and confidence in mind.
 You will need to book online in advance.
 Find out more.*

 The REME Museum displays the proud history of the Corps of the Royal Electrical and Mechanical Engineers.
 Wherever in the world the Army serves, there you will find REME.
 The Museum’s unique collection includes an extensive weapons display, historic repair and recovery vehicles, uniforms, medals, tools and test equipment.
 The collection is enhanced by interactive and immersive displays and enables the visitor to experience how REME uses its resourcefulness and ingenuity to keep the Army’s battle-winning equipment in the hands of the user.